JavadBorhani/tcp-echo-server/README.md

 		each client, the ip address of echo servers should be passsed in the commandline as well.

-	* with default configuraion	1 instance of backbone and 5 instance of echo servers will be started on the local ip address
+	* with default configuration 1 instance of backbone and 5 instance of echo servers will be started on the local ip address

 ### Commandline Configurations